min2ha/ukwa-site/content/target/38439/index.en.md

   "subject": "EU Referendum"
 }

-# House of Lords.
-EU Committee: Government should focus on positive vision for future EU reform

 The Lords EU Committee has published a report inviting the Government to set out a positive, inclusive vision of the UK's role in a reformed European Union ahead of the referendum